kangwooklee29/kangwooklee29/README.md

 - [Bear Algorithm](https://github.com/Bear-Algorithm-Team/bearalgorithm): This is a repository for algorithm study.
 This repository uses a custom command written in bash script, that sends a command to the Trello API to create a card, and has a CI/CD pipeline for updating the Trello board to the latest PR status.

+- [Idea Log](https://github.com/kangwooklee29/idea-log): A simple memo app implemented with Docker, Python Flask, sqlite, and vanilla JS.
+It supports login through Google authentication.
+You can visit [this website](https://idealog.store) to check.

 <!--
 **kangwooklee29/kangwooklee29** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.